opsani/servo-harness/README.md

 ## Harness Integration

-Fore documention on integrating into Harness, please see [Integration Documentation](../doc/README.md)
+Fore documention on integrating into Harness, please see [Integration Documentation](doc/README.md)

+## Servo

+See [Sample Servo Manifest](doc/servo.yaml.example) for an example of how to deploy the servo via k8s.